migratorydata/ansible-migratorydata/README.md

 ## Introduction

 Welcome to the documentation for `ansible-migratorydata`.
-This guide will walk you through the process of setting up a cluster of servers with MigratoryData Push Server using Ansible, a powerful automation tool that can configure systems, deploy software, and orchestrate more advanced IT tasks.
+This guide will walk you through the process of setting up a cluster of servers with MigratoryData server using Ansible, a powerful automation tool that can configure systems, deploy software, and orchestrate more advanced IT tasks.

-Our `ansible/install.yaml` script simplifies the process of installing a MigratoryData Push Server cluster.
+Our `ansible/install.yaml` script simplifies the process of installing a MigratoryData server cluster.
 With this script, you can easily automate the setup of your cluster, saving you time and ensuring consistency across your servers.

 In addition to the installation, we also provide a `ansible/monitor.yaml` script for setting up monitoring for your cluster.
 This script leverages Prometheus and Grafana, two leading open-source tools for monitoring and visualizing metrics.
 With this script, you can keep a close eye on your cluster's statistics and logs, helping you to maintain the health and performance of your servers.

 Finally, we understand that keeping your servers up-to-date is crucial for security and performance.
-That's why we've included an `ansible/update.yaml` script that automates the process of updating the MigratoryData Push Server on all instances.
-With this script, you can ensure that your cluster is always running the latest version of MigratoryData Push Server.
+That's why we've included an `ansible/update.yaml` script that automates the process of updating the MigratoryData server on all instances.
+With this script, you can ensure that your cluster is always running the latest version of MigratoryData server.

 Whether you're setting up a new cluster, monitoring its performance, or updating your servers, `ansible-migratorydata` provides the tools you need to automate these tasks.